A tale of two kinds of exceptional point in a hydrogen molecule: Introduction

 \section{Introduction}

-In traditional quantum physics courses at the undergraduate level, only linear Hermitian operators are discussed, keeping the conventional wisdom that a quantum observable in a measurement experiment must possess real eigenvalues and the Hermiticity property of it ensures that.
-However, later Bender and Boettcher~\cite{bender:boettcher:prl98} showed that Hermiticity is not a necessary condition (though sufficient) for an observable (say, Hamiltonian) to have real eigenvalues.
-If a Hamiltonian preserves the parity ($\P$) and time-reversal ($T$) symmetry, it still can exhibit real eigenvalues or eigenenergies within a certain parameter regime.
+In traditional quantum physics courses at the undergraduate level, only linear Hermitian operators are discussed, keeping the conventional wisdom that a quantum observable in a measurement experiment must possess real eigenvalues and the Hermiticity property of the observable ensures that.
+However, in 1998, Bender and Boettcher~\cite{bender:boettcher:prl98} showed that Hermiticity is not a necessary condition (though sufficient) for an observable (say, Hamiltonian) to have real eigenvalues.
+If a Hamiltonian preserves the parity ($\P$) and time-reversal ($\T$) symmetry, it still can exhibit real eigenvalues or eigenenergies within a certain parameter regime.
 Such Hamiltonians are dubbed $\PT$ symmetric Hamiltonians.
 As just mentioned, beyond one or more particular points in the parameter space, the Hamiltonian starts picking up complex eigenenergies and those special points are labeled as \emph{exceptional points} (EPs).
 An EP is the degeneracy point where the complex eigenenergies coalesce.
-However, unlike the Hermitian degeneracy point, the eigenfunctions become identical (up to a phase factor) instead of being orthogonal to each other.
-EPs have been interesting for the past decades as they have been the points signaling phase transitions ($\PT$ broken).
-EPs can signal several exotic phenomena such as unidirectional invisibility~\cite{lin:etal:christo:gr:prl11,regensburger:etal:nat12,zhu:etal:ol13,feng:etal:nmat13}, loss-induced transparency~\cite{guo:etal:prl09}, topological mode switching or energy transfer~\cite{liu:etal:pra21,geng:etal:prsa21}, single mode lasing operation~\cite{hodaei:etal:sc14,feng:etal:sc14}, on-chip control of light propagation~\cite{peng:etal:nphys14}, optical sensitivity against external perturbation~\cite{wiersig:prl14,lin:etal:christo:gr:prl11,hodaei:etal:nat17}, and dynamic phase transition in condensed matter systems~\cite{tripathi:galda:barman:vinokur:prb16}.
+However, unlike the Hermitian degeneracy point, the eigenfunctions become identical (up to a phase factor) instead of being orthogonal to each other. \col{ The emergence of complex eigenenergies at the EP indicates the onset of an instability, often dubbed the dynamical instability, resulting from a competition between two or more energy scales involved in the system~\cite{bernier:torre:demler:prl14}.} EPs have been interesting for the past decades as they have been the points signaling phase transitions ($\PT$ broken).
+EPs can signal several exotic phenomena such as unidirectional invisibility~\cite{lin:etal:christo:gr:prl11,regensburger:etal:nat12,zhu:etal:ol13,feng:etal:nmat13}, loss-induced transparency~\cite{guo:etal:prl09}, topological mode switching or energy transfer~\cite{liu:etal:pra21,geng:etal:prsa21}, single mode lasing operation~\cite{hodaei:etal:sc14,feng:etal:sc14}, on-chip control of light propagation~\cite{peng:etal:nphys14}, optical sensitivity against external perturbation~\cite{wiersig:prl14,lin:etal:christo:gr:prl11,hodaei:etal:nat17}, and dynamic phase transition in condensed matter systems~\cite{tripathi:galda:barman:vinokur:prb16}. \col{ Despite a large volume of work devoted to studying $\PT$ symmetry physics in various optical systems and other diverse areas of physics, limited attention has been offered towards its applications in molecular physics and chemistry~\cite{lefebvre:etal:prl09,wrona:etal:srep20,marie:burton:loos:jpcm21}. } Moreover, many-body interaction or correlation effect in condensed matter systems has become a growing interest~\cite{ashida:furukawa:ueda:ncomm17,laurenco:etal:prb18,yoshida:peters:kawakami:hatsugai:prb19,tripathi:galda:barman:vinokur:prb16,tripathi:vinokur:srep20,pan:wang:cui:chen:pra20} with the advent of ultracold atoms~\cite{cheng:etal:rmp10,takasu:etal:ptep20} where interaction can be precisely tuned by the Feshbach resonance.
+In this aspect, the Hubbard hydrogen molecule is one of the minimal models that can capture the fermionic correlation effect and represents the dimer limit of the Mott physics.
+Such systems, when interact with an environment in an open quantum system, can lead to an effective non-Hermitian two-level or two-state system (TLS)~\cite{book:feynman:leighton:sands77:iii}.
+As we relate our results to a TLS eigen spectrum in the forthcoming discussions, we first provide a quick pedagogical introduction of two kinds of non-Hermitian TLS below.